Sergej Jakirović: 2024–25 season

 Jakirović's side started the 2024–25 season by beating Istra 1961 in the first round of the league season on 2 August 2024.
 Dinamo managed to qualify for the 2024–25 UEFA Champions League league phase after eliminating Qarabağ 5–0 on aggregate.
 In the first league phase match, however, the team suffered a 9–2 defeat against Bayern Munich; it was the club's heaviest ever defeat, and the first time that one side had conceded nine goals in the history of the competition.
 Two days after the match, on 19 September, he was sacked by the club.

 Kayserispor

-On 28 January 2025, Jakirović was appointed as the manager of Süper Lig club Kayserispor.
+On 28 January 2025, Jakirović was appointed manager of Süper Lig club Kayserispor.
 Despite guiding the team to safety from relegation, he left the club by mutual consent on 8 June 2025, following the 2024–25 season's conclusion.

 Hull City

-On 11 June 2025, Jakirović was appointed as the new head coach of Hull City on a two-year contract, with the club holding an option for a further year.
-It was announced that the Bosnian's exit from Kayserispor was down to Hull agreeing "a settlement" with the club which allowed him to sign for the EFL Championship side.
-Jakirović was joined in England by long-time assistant Marko Salatović, as well as the rest of his personal coaching team consisting of Marin Ivančić and Andjelo Roguljić.
+On 11 June 2025, Jakirović was appointed as the head coach of Hull City on a two-year contract, with the club holding an option for a further year.
+It was announced that his exit from Kayserispor was down to Hull agreeing "a settlement" with the club, which allowed him to sign for the EFL Championship side.
+Jakirović was joined in England by long-time assistant Marko Salatović, as well as the rest of his personal coaching team consisting of Marin Ivančić and Anđelo Roguljić.

+On 9 August 2025, Jakirović debuted as Hull City manager for their league match against Coventry City which ended in a goalless draw.
+In April 2026, he was nominated for the EFL Championship manager of the year award.
+He qualified the club for the Championship play-offs and eliminated Millwall in the semi-finals, securing the Tigers a place in the final and a chance to return to the top tier of English football for the first time since 2017.
+On 23 May 2026, Jakirović's side won the play-off final and returned to the Premier League after beating Middlesbrough 1–0 thanks to a 95th minute goal by Oli McBurnie.

+On 22 August 2026, Hull opened their Premier League season with a shock 2–0 win over Manchester United at the MKM Stadium.
+As a result, Jakirović became the first ever Bosnian to both manage and win a Premier League match.
+A few weeks later, on 4 September, he signed a two-year contract extension with the club.
+On 11 September, Jakirović was awarded the Barclays Manager of the Month award for August 2026, having won his first two games against Manchester United and Coventry City, not conceding a single goal in the process.